Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 13th in MLB with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Blue Jays pitching staff ranks 15th in MLB.

-- The Blue Jays have a 4.48 team ERA that ranks 19th across all MLB pitching staffs.
+- The Blue Jays have a 4.37 team ERA that ranks 16th across all league pitching staffs.

-- Bassitt (2-2 with a 5.40 ERA and 17 strikeouts in 21 2/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.
+- Berrios (1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched) makes the start for the Blue Jays, his fifth of the season.

-- In his most recent appearance on Wednesday against the Houston Astros, the right-hander threw 6 1/3 scoreless innings while surrendering three hits.
+- In his most recent appearance on Thursday against the Houston Astros, the righty tossed seven innings, allowing two earned runs while surrendering three hits.

-- In four games this season, the 34-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings.
-Opponents are hitting .235 against him.
+- In four games this season, the 28-year-old has amassed a 6.23 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.